-Safeguarding issues, concerns and follow up are recorded and monitored on the Monthly Quality Report and reviewed by providers and the LAL Safeguarding Lead at Performance Review and Quality Improvement visits.
+Safeguarding concerns and follow-up are recorded and reviewed by providers, and with the LAL Safeguarding Lead/Designated Safeguarding Lead at Performance Review and Quality Improvement visits.
 Individual incidents are followed up by the LAL Safeguarding Lead.

 Allegations Against Staff